joelmoxley/founder-playbook/V. Tech + Product/04 - IP - Licensing/01 - Content - Licensing Agreements/md/04 - Sample License  with SOW .docx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This sample licensing agreement provides a vetted framework to license you IP and technology to an external partner or group, along with a drop in statement of work (SOW) section to identify any work being done with the license.
+This sample licensing agreement provides a vetted framework to license you IP and technology to an external partner or group, along with a drop in statement of work (SOW) section to identify any work being done with the license.

 Credit: []()